 Our social lives are populated by different kinds of cognitive and affective phenomena that are related to but not exhausted by the question of how we figure out other minds.
 These phenomena include acting and perceiving together, verbal and non-verbal engagement, experiences of (dis-)connection, management of relations in a group, joint meaning- making, intimacy, trust, conflict, negotiation, asymmetric relations, material mediation of social interaction, collective action, contextual engagement with socio-cultural norms, structures and roles, etc. These phenomena are often characterized by a strong participation by the cognitive agent in contrast with the spectatorial stance typical of social cognition research.
 We use the broader notion of embodied intersubjectivity to refer to this wider set of phenomena.

-Patricia A. Vargas, Ezequiel A. Di Paolo, Inman Harvey and Phil Husbands (eds.), MIT Press, 2014.
+Edited by Patricia A. Vargas, Ezequiel A. Di Paolo, Inman Harvey and Phil Husbands, MIT Press, 2014.

 Evolutionary robotics (ER) aims to apply evolutionary computation techniques to the design of both real and simulated autonomous robots.
 The Horizons of Evolutionary Robotics offers an authoritative overview of this rapidly developing field, presenting state-of-the-art research by leading scholars.
 The result is a lively, expansive survey that will be of interest to computer scientists, robotics engineers, neuroscientists, and philosophers.